The Strategic Independent

 The Strategic Independent will eventually become a book Sometime in 2019 if all goes to plan! .
 For now, I’ve collected my writing within the broad themes the book will cover.
 Plenty of gaps and more to write.
 If you see sections or ideas not currently addressed I’d love to hear from you: [email protected]

-The latest post from this series is: Ways of Seeing written on 29 October 2018.
+The latest post from this series is: Strange Attraction written on 12 March 2019.

 Right now - the book will cover the following broad topics: